vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0421
 Wisdom is a weapon of defence,
 An inner fortress no foe can raze.
-PS
+(P.S.
+Sundaram)

 0422
 Wisdom checks the wandering mind
 And pulls it from ill to good.
-PS
+(P.S.
+Sundaram)

 0423
 The mark of wisdom is to discern the truth
 From whatever source it is heard.
-NV
+(N.V.K.
+Ashraf)
 Yes
 0424
 Wisdom lies in simplifying intricate facts
-And grasping that of others, however intricate. *
+And grasping that of others, however intricate. * (N.V.K.
+Ashraf), KV
-NV, KV
 Yes
 0425
 Prudence goes with the world,
-But wisdom is not a lotus to open and shut at will. * PS
+But wisdom is not a lotus to open and shut at will. * (P.S.
+Sundaram)

 0426
 It is a part of wisdom to conform
 To the ways of the world.
-VS
+(V.V.S.
+Aiyar)
 Yes
 0427
 The wise know what comes next.
 The unwise lack that wisdom.
-PS, SB
+(P.S.
+Sundaram), ( Shuddhananda Bharatiar)

 0428
 It is folly not to fear what ought to be feared.
 The wise dread what ought to be dreaded. *
-SS
+(Satguru  Subramuniyaswami)
 Yes
 0429
 No frightful evil shocks the wise
 Who guard against surprises.
-SB
+( Shuddhananda Bharatiar)

 0430
 Those who have wisdom have all:
 Fools with all have nothing.
-PS
+(P.S.
+Sundaram)

 Notes:
 423. Compare with 355.
-"Wisdom is to ascertain reality in whatever way things are presented" - KK
+"Wisdom is to ascertain reality in whatever way things are presented" - (K. Kannan)
 424. KV's full explanatory translation.
 "Wisdom lies in making anything easy for others to understand, and easily understanding what others say, however intricate"
 426. Compare with 140.
-"Those are fools, however learned, who have not learnt to walk with the world" - PS
+"Those are fools, however learned, who have not learnt to walk with the world" - (P.S.
+Sundaram)
 428. Compare with 201.
-"The sinful will not dread; the great will dread the wanton pride of sinful action" - MS
+"The sinful will not dread; the great will dread the wanton pride of sinful action" - (M.S.
+Poornalingam Pillai)

 044
 Faults